Lovify

 How I Got Here

-Ten months later, my pituitary tumor was gone.
-My scleroderma was gone.
-Every single autoimmune marker I'd been fighting for nine years — gone.
+Ten months later, I went back to the doctor.
+My brain tumor was gone.
+Every single autoimmune marker I'd been fighting — gone.

 My doctor looked at me and said, "What did you do?"